grafana/loki/docs/sources/clients/promtail/configuration.md

 # Address of the Docker daemon.
 It defaults to unix:///var/run/docker.sock.
 host: <string>

-# Optional port of the Docker daemon address.
-port: <int>

 # The name or id of the container that should be scraped.
 id: <string>